-Client: Storybox, Shanghai Theatre Academy, Shanghai International Arts Festival Roles: UI/UX Design, Asset Creation Time Frame: 1 1/2 Months | Tools: Unity3D, Adobe Illustrator | Platforms: IOS, Android
+Client: Storybox, Shanghai Theatre Academy, Shanghai International Arts Festival | Time Frame: 1 1/2 Months | Tools: Unity3D, Adobe Illustrator | Platforms: IOS, Android

 To make the show more immersive, my main focus was to help recreate the look of IOS in accurate detail, making the app feel like it was a real phone to the audience members.
 All the assets used in the show were recreated by me in illustrator and then implemented in unity using the built-in UI system.

 Duality was a collaboration between STA (Shanghai Theatre Academy), Storybox and Shanghai International Arts Festival.
 As an adaption of the format used in Storybox's Previous Immersive theatre project The Woman Who Forgot.

-This experience is enhanced by a real-world element where the audience members encounter live actors in and around each of the locations of the story.
-Each actor helps to build on the pieces of information that have been delivered via the phone app, creating a surreal experience that's rarely felt in traditional theater experiences.
+Via the app, audience members are fed information about the character they are embodying and the world they inhabit.
+They receive text messages, voice messages and video recorded conversations replicating real-life digital services, all of which are controlled by the story app.
+This experience is then enhanced by a real-world element where the audience members encounter live actors in and around each of the locations of the story.
+Each actor helps to build on the pieces of information that have been delivered via the phone app, creating a surreal experience that's rarely felt in traditional theatre experiences.